bomatson/bomatson.github.com/_posts/2017-07-07-mandatory-timeoff.md

 title:  Mandatory Timeoff
 ---

-This week is the first week of Mandatory Timeoff.
+This is the first week of Mandatory Timeoff.
 It's technically a two month sabbatical, but with a different flavor.
 I plan to give myself time to reflect and reset, but with the added bonus of "working for myself" throughout the process.